usametov/motherbox/README.md

 # MotherBox

-A [re-frame](https://github.com/Day8/re-frame) bookmarks application with material design.
+A [re-frame](https://github.com/Day8/re-frame) bookmarks application using re-com components.

 > Mother Box can explain it better than I. She is a living computer connected to the Source.
 >